tbalanos/misclassified-clustered-competing-risks/README.md

   Implements the proposed semiparametric marginal regression estimator using a B-spline-based sieve pseudo-likelihood with inverse cluster-size weighting and externally estimated misclassification probabilities.
 Returns baseline cause-specific hazard spline coefficients and marginal cause-specific regression effects.

 * **`pseudo_likelihood_estimation_Mpofu.R`**
-  Estimates time- and covariate-dependent misclassification probabilities using the pseudo-likelihood approach of Mpofu et al. (2020), extended here to clustered designs through inverse cluster-size weighting and a clustered bootstrap for variance estimation.
+  Estimates time- and covariate-dependent misclassification probabilities using the pseudo-likelihood approach of Mpofu et al. (2020), extended here to clustered designs through inverse cluster-size weighting and GEE with a working independence correlation structure and a sandwich variance estimator.

 ### **Simulation and example**